Young people not in education, employment or training (NEET), UK: August 2024

 These statistics are based on information from the Labour Force Survey (LFS).
 The reweighting exercise has improved the representativeness of our LFS estimates for periods from July to September 2022, reducing potential bias in our estimates.
 Nonetheless, the ongoing challenges with response rates and levels mean that LFS-based labour market statistics are now badged as official statistics in development until further review.
 This is also in line with the letter from the Office for Statistics Regulation (OSR), stating that LFS statistics should not be published as accredited official statistics until OSR has reviewed them.
 We would advise caution when interpreting short-term changes in headline LFS rates and recommend using them as part of our suite of labour market indicators alongside Workforce Jobs, claimant count data and Pay As You Earn Real Time Information (PAYE RTI) estimates.

 We are transforming how we collect and produce the LFS data to improve the quality of these statistics.
 We have published a Labour market transformation article providing an update on the transformation of labour market statistics.
-It is currently planned that the Transformed Labour Force Survey will become the primary source of information on the labour market from September 2024.
+As stated in the article, we are planning a further reweighting exercise, based on the population projections published in January 2024.
+We plan to introduce the reweighted LFS series into our labour market publication by the end of 2024.

-We are responsible for NEET statistics for the UK, published within this release.
+The Office for National Statistics (ONS) is responsible for NEET statistics for the UK, published within this release.
 Estimates of the number of young people who are NEET within the countries of the UK and for subnational areas are the responsibility of the Department for Education for England, and the devolved administrations for each of the other countries.
-There is further information on the availability of subnational estimates of young people who are NEET in Section 7: Related links.
+There is further information on the availability of subnational estimates of young people who are NEET in Section 6: Related links.

 Coronavirus